drduh/macOS-Security-and-Privacy-Guide/README.md

 You should also read [OpenPGP Best Practices ](https://help.riseup.net/en/security/message-security/openpgp/best-practices)

-If you don't already have a gpg keypair, create one with `gpg --gen-key`
+If you don't already have a keypair, create one using `gpg --gen-key`

 Read [online](https://alexcabal.com/creating-the-perfect-gpg-keypair/) [guides](https://security.stackexchange.com/questions/31594/what-is-a-good-general-purpose-gnupg-key-setup) and practice encrypting and decrypting email to yourself and your friends.
 Get them interested in this stuff!